 Roll and Cover Money Games

-These ready-to-go games provide students with practice opportunities to count pennies, nickels, dimes, and quarters, covering boxes on their gameboards.
+These ready-to-go games allow students to practice counting pennies, nickels, dimes, and quarters, covering boxes on their gameboards.
 Your students will like them because they can win the game by getting correct answers in a row, keeping them engaged during play while they deepen their understanding of different currencies.

 The Hungry Caterpillars